mx1001/hardops_manual/docs/2dbevel.md

 ## 2d Bevel w/ [hopsTool](hopsTool.md)

 2d bevel is also in the [hopsTool](hopsTool.md) system as well.
-This can be adjusted with the dots that show up while holding ctrl in [hopsTool](hopsTool.md).
+This can be adjusted with the dots that show up while holding <kbd>ctrl</kbd> in [hopsTool](hopsTool.md).

 ![bevel](img/2dbevel/bvl9.gif)

+> This can come in handy for creating the the base shape and bevel to add multiple levels to.

 ---